Scheana Shay’s Marriage Was Doomed? ‘Vanderpump Rules’ Star Weighs In

 James Kennedy’s comments about Scheana Shay’s split come just weeks after Jax Taylor addressed the issue.

-“I thought it would happen sooner,” he admitted to The Daily Dish last month.
+“I thought it would happen sooner,” he admitted to the Daily Dish last month.
 “I kind of knew that Scheana and Shay was gonna end.
 I hate to say that because I love Scheana very much, and I do, I love Shay, I think he’s a great guy, but [they were] just polar opposite.”

 Scheana Shay and Mike Shay chronicled much of their relationship on Vanderpump Rules.
 As fans will recall, Scheana Shay became engaged during Season 2 and tied the knot on Season 3 with cameras rolling.
 Then, during Season 4, their marriage began to show signs of cracks.